-Relevant stewardship priority: Climate Change

-Vote cast: Against resolution Outcome of the vote: Pass

-Management recommendation: For resolution

-Summary of resolution: Approval of Financial Statements
+Relevant stewardship priority: Corporate Transparency Vote cast: Against resolution Outcome of the vote: Pass Management recommendation: For resolution Summary of resolution: Appointment of Auditor

-Rationale for the voting decision: Robeco applied a vote against the approval of financial statements due to environmental concerns.
-Robeco believes that companies in high emitting sectors should sufficiently address the impact of climate change on their businesses, and that a vote against was warranted on the basis that Anhui Conch Cement Company is not doing this.
+Rationale for the voting decision: Robeco applied a vote against the approval of the auditor due to concerns that the tenure, fees, and independence of the audit are not in line with market best practise.
 Robeco believes that this may have an impact on financial outcomes.